 | Registration | BACP #00993851 |

-“The approach is built from the ground up around gay male psychology — not adapted from something else.”
+“The approach is built from the ground up around gay male psychology, not adapted from something else.”

-Gay men based in the UK who are working with one or more of the following:
+Book a first session →Gay men based in the UK who are working with one or more of the following: